justmark0-me/backend/README.md

 # [justmark0.me](https://justmark0.me) backend repo

-This repository is open source repository of backend part for my site.
+This is repo for my personal site.

-### How to use it
+### How to use it.
-If you want to make your site, you can fork this repository and modify it for your needs.
+If you want the same site.
+You should fork it then configure secrets of repo, add github runner and start pipeline ☺️ !

 ## Local development
 1. You can start development container via `docker-compose up` and need to run all migrations.